Norddeutscher Rundfunk: Funding

 NDR is in part funded by the limited sale of on-air commercial advertising time; however, its principal source of income is the revenue derived from viewer and listener licence fees.
 As of August 2021, the monthly fee due from each household for radio and television reception was €18.36.
 These fees are collected not directly by NDR but by a joint agency of ARD (and its member institutions), ZDF, and Deutschlandradio.

-Stations
+Services

 NDR currently provides a number of services on its own or in co-operation with other broadcasters: